akash007ganga/kubernetes/README.md

     buildVersion: 1.34
 spec:
   replicas: 3
-  selector:                           (connect ReplicaSet with Pod. sshould match the labels on the Pod)
+  selector:                           (connect ReplicaSet with Pod. should match the labels on the Pod)
     matchLabels:
       app: App1
   template: